ese3500/final-project-yanfu-srikrishna/README.md

 Fill in your references here as you work on your proposal and final submission.
 Describe any libraries used here.
 1) We used the LCD library from Lab 4:Pong to draw the radar on the LCD screen.
-2) We used the Blynk library to enable manual control of the motors via the Blynk app using the ESP32.
+2) We used the Blynk library from Lab 4 to enable manual control of the motors via the Blynk app using the ESP32.
 3) We used the HardwareSerial library to facilitate serial communication between the Atmega328PB and ESP32.

 ## Github Repo Submission Resources